domitry/nyaplot/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-This gem is the front-end library for Nyaplot and the functions on visualization is mainly implemented in the back-end library.
-To contribute to the JavaScript side, visit [the repository](https://github.com/domitry/Nyaplotjs) for the back-end library, Nyaplotjs.
-Those two libraries will be merged after the GSoC 2014 term.